Dixa-public/dixa-voyado-service/README.md

 ### **Service Overview**

-The Dixa-Voyado Webhook Service is a production-ready Node.js integration that automatically converts customer satisfaction (CSAT) ratings from Dixa into loyalty points in the Voyado platform.
+The Dixa-Voyado Webhook Service is a Node.js integration that automatically converts customer satisfaction (CSAT) ratings from Dixa into loyalty points in the Voyado platform.
 It serves as a bridge between two customer experience systems, creating a seamless feedback-to-rewards workflow.

 ### **Core Functionality**